awslabs/llrt/README.md

 ## Using AWS SDK (v3) with LLRT

 LLRT includes many AWS SDK clients and utils as part of the runtime, built into the executable.
 These SDK Clients have been specifically fine-tuned to offer best performance while not compromising on compatibility.
 LLRT replaces some JavaScript dependencies used by the AWS SDK by native ones such as Hash calculations and XML parsing.
-V3 SDK packages not included in the list below have to be bundled with your source code while marking the following packages as external:
+V3 SDK packages not included in the list below have to be bundled with your source code.
+For an example on how to use a non-included SDK, see [this example build script (buildExternalSdkFunction)](example/functions/build.mjs)

 |         Bundled AWS SDK packages          |
 | ----------------------------------------- |